UNIVERSITY OF ALABAMA

 A school plan such as an IEP or 504 Accommodation Plan is insufficient documentation.
 A history of accommodations does not in itself warrant the provision of similar accommodations at the UA.
 The final determination of appropriate and reasonable accommodations rests with The University of Alabama.

 Documentation must include, but is not limited to, the following:

-The report must address a specific, current psychiatric diagnosis as per the DSM-V (including diagnostic codes) which indicates the nature, frequency and severity of the symptoms upon which the diagnosis was predicated.
-A diagnosis without an explicit listing of current symptoms is not sufficient.
+- Specific, current psychiatric diagnosis as per the DSM-V (including diagnostic codes).
 Primary and secondary Axis I and Axis II diagnoses are required.

-a.
-The substantial limitations to major life activities posed by the psychiatric disability.
+- The substantial limitations to major life activities posed by the disability.

-c.
-Suggestions as to how the specific effects of the psychiatric disability may be accommodated.
+- Suggestions as to how the specific effects of disability may be accommodated.